2. Deferring Your Retirement

 Post

-If your active employment terminates, you will no longer be considered an “active” ACERA member.
-If you don’t immediately retire, you become a “deferred” member, which means that you continue to be a member of the retirement system, but you’re going to defer your retirement to a later date.
+Person piloting a ship If your active employment terminates, you will no longer be considered an “active” ACERA member.
+If you don’t immediately retire, you become a “deferred” member, which means that you continue to be a member of ACERA, but you’re going to defer your retirement to a later date.

-If you are terminating employment, you may elect to defer membership on the ACERA Termination Election of membership Form.
+If you are terminating employment, you may elect to defer membership on the ACERA Termination Election Form.

 Reasons You May Want to Defer Your Retirement

 2. You’re going to work for another California public agency.
 In this case, you can establish reciprocity and take advantage of linking the retirement systems together.
-More on this below.
+You must defer your ACERA membership and leave your employee contributions on deposit in order to establish reciprocity with the next agency where you become employed.

-4. You haven’t decided what to do yet.
-If your job terminating, and you’re not yet sure whether you want to retire or try to get another job with a reciprocal agency and establish reciprocity or even pursue another job with one of ACERA’s participating employers, you can defer your decision to retire and become a deferred member of ACERA.
+3. You haven’t decided what to do yet.
+If your job is terminating, and you’re not yet sure whether you want to take a refund of your retirement contributions, retire (if eligible), try to get another job with a reciprocal agency and establish reciprocity, or even pursue another job with one of ACERA’s participating employers, you can defer your decision to retire and become a deferred member of ACERA.
+Keep in mind that you need to start your new job with a reciprocal agency within 6 months of leaving your ACERA-covered job to establish reciprocity.

-Reasons You Probably Should Not Defer Your Retirement
+Reasons You Probably Don’t Want to Defer Your Retirement

 Additional Things to Consider Before You Defer Your Retirement